MEGA65/open-roms/doc/Extended-BASIC-TODO.md

 * `CGOTO` and `CGOSUB` - computatiuonal versions, should accept expressions
 * `LABEL`, `LGOTO` and `LGOSUB` - jump to label
 * some kind of subroutines with local variable namespace, possibly loaded from disc (like in Warsaw Basic 3.2)
-* for Mega65 mode, move variables to a separate memory area, consider extending variable name length
+* for MEGA65 mode, move variables to a separate memory area, consider extending variable name length
 * `←V` (verify from tape) - if Kernal is extended to offer this feature
 * modulo function or opeerator
 * `DPEEK`, `DPOKE`, `QPEEK`, `QPOKE` - 2/4 byte `PEEK` and `POKE` variants
-* all the functions/commands accepting memory addresses should be able to access the whole Mega65 memory
+* all the functions/commands accepting memory addresses should be able to access the whole MEGA65 memory
 * ability to limit memory used by basic to standard 38K or to 46K (memory model switch)
 * `XOR` operator
 * `AUTO` - line auto numbering
 * `RENUMBER` for chanign the line numbers
-* `IF ...
-THEN`, `BEGIN ...
-BEND`; `ELSE` not planned, as it would have slown down the execution
 * consider `BOOT` command
 * possibly some commands for creating menus and dialog boxes
 * more configurable `INPUT`